harigovindhg/react-study/README.md

 **Very Important: Do NOT use `index` as a key, as it results in it being an antipattern, rather than being helpful.
 Please use a data specific id as the identifier, without depending on the map `index` or iteration `index`.
 Using `index` as a key should always be the last resort.**

-The technology that React uses to achieve this is called **Reconciliation** **Read More on Reconciliation**: https://legacy.reactjs.org/docs/reconciliation.html
+The technology that React uses to achieve this is called **Reconciliation**.
+**Read More on Reconciliation**: https://legacy.reactjs.org/docs/reconciliation.html

 **Other Important Subjects**